moengage/MoEngage-iOS-SDK/README.md

 Change log:

+v1.9
+Now you can control MoEngage logs by using [MoEngage debug:YES/NO]; You can also set Log Levels and log everything, nothing or just the exceptions.
+A new event is sent for when a user recieves a notifcation when his app is active.
+Events done during the duration of resetUser were lost (1-2 secs).
+They won't be lost, but will be attributed to the new user now.
+Nudge view has screenname in it's view layer now. [view.layer valueForKey:@"screenName"]; Using this, you can show nudges on specific screens.

 v1.8.5
 Ad Support Framework is weak linked.
 We will not collect IDFA by default.
 Only if the framework is added, the IDFA will be collected by MoEngage.